sadab-halim/Interview-Questions/README.md

 - Real Time Operating System (RTOS) is an operating system that is used for real-time applications i.e., for those applications where data processing should be done in a fixed and small measure of time.
 - It performs much better on tasks that are needed to be executed within a short time.
 - It also takes care of execution, monitoring, and all-controlling processes.
-- It also occupies less memory and consumes fewer resources
+- It also occupies less memory and consumes fewe resources

 ## Multiprogramming